 SJ’s firsthand account of Oher’s story is as captivating in person as it is onscreen.
 Onstage, SJ explores the importance that charity, faith, and drive have had in his life.
 His stories recalling coming of age within the Tuohy household have inspired audiences across the country.
 In the end, he issues a simple call to those listening: getting in the game and making a difference, valuing others and general kindness.
 Despite his varied schedule, SJ never passes on a chance to give back.
 For him, sharing his family’s story is a chance to do so, and every audience he has spoken to thus far has wholeheartedly agreed.

-S.J. received his bachelor’s degree in Communications with a specialization in Journalism and Marketing from Loyola University in Baltimore, MD.
-For 3 of his 4 years as an undergrad, he earned letters as a member of the basketball team.
+SJ earned his bachelor’s degree in Communications with a specialization in journalism and marketing from Loyola University Maryland.
+As an undergrad, he lettered as a member of the basketball team.
 During his freshman year, he was part of the first team in Loyola history to win a post-season game, and the second to win more than 20 games.
-Before graduating, he received his own bucket at the historic Allen Field House, something he claims he could “only dream of as a kid.”
+A highlight of his career, he is “getting a bucket” at historic Allen Field House against Kansas.